Middle Years Festival

 6. Meet other students and teachers in drama and share experiences in the world of theatre.

-7. Learn more about technical theatre skills.
+7. Learn more about technical theatre skills and acting skills.

 Middle Years Drama Festival

-Location: Centennial Auditorium in A. E. Peacock Collegiate, Moose Jaw
+Locations: Centennial Auditorium in A. E. Peacock Collegiate, Moose Jaw

 Middle Years Application